 This page introduces the semantic primitives of IEML, or building blocks, from which IEML elements are built: S, B, T, U, A, E. In order to give IEML an optimal computability, Pierre Lévy had to use the smallest possible number of elementary meaning units.
-But this constraint conflicts with the need to get enough meaning units (3,000) in the dictionary for the language to be expressive enough.
-Indeed, it is impossible to generate several thousands of diverse meaning units just by combining the letters of a small semantic alphabet.
+But this constraint conflicts with the need to get enough words (3,000) in the dictionary for the language to be expressive enough.
+Indeed, it is impossible to generate several thousands of diverse words just by combining the letters of a small semantic alphabet.
 The solution to this problem is the following.

 - We are going to use six semantic elements, represented by capital letters.
 The semantic primitives are:

 S (sign), B (being), T (thing), U (virtual), A (actual), and E (emptiness).

-- Since IEML letters hold meaning, they are not mere sounds but also concepts, or rather elementary morphemes.
+- Since IEML letters hold meaning, they are not mere sounds but also concepts, or rather elementary words.
 But if each of these letters represents a « master signified », it also represents a pure and simple position in a symmetry structure, a position that can accommodate a great variety of meanings while remaining in the domain of computability.

 For example, S means « sign », B means « being » or interpreter and T means « thing » or referent.
 But S/B/T is not limited to the semiotic triangle: this triad can be used to represent any ternary semantic structure such as: future/present/past or left/centre/right.

 The six semantic primitives are organized by four symmetries: a monad (E), a dyad virtual/actual (U/A), a triad sign/being/thing (S/B/T) and a pentad (U/A/S/B/T).